 You will, however, need to get tickets to access the zoo, for $6 for adults and $4 for kids.
 It doubles as a quiet place to unwind and an educative space for nature and animal enthusiasts.

 8. Fargodome Indoor Sports Stadium

-This sports stadium is located near North Dakota State University and it is where the Bison football team plays their home games.
+This sports stadium is located near North Dakota State University and it is where the Bison football team plays its home games.